K3S/rpg-tutorial/index.md

 - Students learning RPGLE and CL for the first time
 - Anyone who wants concrete, working examples of real-world RPG patterns

----

 ## What you'll find here

-**Getting Started.** Set up VS Code with the IBM i Development Pack, connect to your IBM i, and understand how the filesystems fit together.
+**[Part 1 — Get Set Up.]({% link part-1/index.md %})** Set up VS Code with the IBM i Development Pack, connect to your IBM i via the free PUB400 public server, and understand how the filesystems fit together.
+End with your first compiled and running Hello World.

-**Writing Your First Programs.** Free-format RPGLE fundamentals, embedded SQL in SQLRPGLE, and compiling from VS Code.

-**Debugging and Quality.** The interactive debugger, the RPGLE linter, and productivity tips from working in modern tooling.

-**Source Control.** Git workflows that work with both IFS stream files and QSYS library members.
+**[Part 2 — Learn the Language.]({% link part-2/index.md %})** Free-format RPGLE fundamentals, data structures, procedures, built-in functions, embedded SQL, error handling with MONITOR, and date math.
+The 80% of RPG you use every day.

-**Hands-On Tutorials.** Ten progressive tutorials that build real programs — supplier lookups, batch reorder processing, service programs, error handling, date math, PHP/XMLSERVICE bridges, CL glue, and RPGUnit testing.
+**[Part 3 — Build Real Things.]({% link part-3/index.md %})** Twelve progressive hands-on tutorials that build real programs — supplier lookups, batch reorder processing, service programs, price audits, CL wrappers, and unit tests — using a consistent practice dataset so examples build on each other.

+**Part 4 — Going Further (coming soon).** Curated map to the broader RPG community's resources for deeper learning: Scott Klement's writing, IBM's reference guides, the Code for IBM i docs, conferences, and forums.

-**Reference.** Cheat sheets for free-format syntax, common SQLSTATEs, and daily-use CL commands.
+**Reference (coming soon).** Cheat sheets for free-format syntax, common SQLSTATEs, and daily-use CL commands.

 ---